attribyte/acp/README.md

 a pool of physical connections maintained by the pool.
 Connection pools are composed of segments that are used, activated, and deactivated in sequence in response to connection demand.
 When active, a segment provides logical connections from a fixed-size pool of physical connections.

-It doesn't have a lot of bells and whistles, like prepared statement caching.
-Testing and experience have shown that these make little difference and add complexity.
+##Features

+* Pools and segments can be tuned for production environments.

+* Tuning can actually be accomplished because everything is measured.

+##Non-Features

+* Statement caching.
+Experience shows this rarely makes any difference, adds complexity, and can usually be accomplished in the driver if it is really desired.

+*

 ##Configuration